Phakisa Freeway: History

 Phakisa Freeway was built on the same site as the former Goldfields Raceway, which closed in 1997.

 The current track opened in 1999.
 It consists of a 4.242 km road course and a 1.500 mi oval course.
 The road course uses the oval's pit lane as its backstraight and crosses the oval's backstretch on two times.

 The oval track is similar to the Las Vegas Motor Speedway in its 1997 configuration: 12 degree banking in the turns, nine degrees on the tri-oval and three degrees on the back stretch.
 It was built to attract American oval racing like NASCAR or IndyCar.

 Events

 From 1999 to 2004, the venue hosted the South African motorcycle Grand Prix of the MotoGP championship.

 The Superbike World Championship announced their intention to run at Phakisa Freeway from 2014 onwards.
 Due to homologation issues the series never raced at the circuit.

 Since 2014, Phakisa Freeway has only hosted national events.

 The only event held on the oval was the Free State 500 in 2010.
-The American Speed Association imported stock cars to South Africa for the race.
+The American Speed Association imported NASCAR gen 4 stock cars to South Africa for the race.
 Various drivers from South Africa, Europe and the US competed – including former NASCAR driver Geoff Bodine.